bhecquet/seleniumRobot/doc/chap7_Howto.md

 - `ScreenZone` is used to interact with desktop only.
 You can write text, send keys (e.g: windows key), clic at coordinate.

 Behind the scene, PictureElement and ScreenZone take a screenshot, and then uses openCV to search the picture inside the screenshot.
 Rotation and resizing are supported.
 The `intoElement` (for PictureElement only) parameters helps scrolling in page.
 It must be an element right above the picture to search, or the element enclosing this picture.
-If not specified, no scrolling will be done
+If not specified, no scrolling will be done and the `<body>` element will be used.
+This may cause problem if you are in a page where no body is present.
+In this case, provide an other top level element.

+**/!\**: resource name is case-sensitive.
+It may not be obvious in IntelliJ, but with standart execution, if the resource name you provide and its name in src/test/resources is not exactly the same, you will get a `class java.lang.ExceptionInInitializerError: null` or `class java.lang.NoClassDefFoundError: Could not initialize class` when creating the PictureElement

 #### Using PictureElement ####